Get 200 Real Life User Stories

 Let’s assume that starting with a new blank report is good enough at first.
 The team can add the ability to duplicate an existing expense report later, so that is placed below the top line indicating it is not in the first release.

 Users will need to attach receipts, but dragging and dropping existing image files is all that will be supported in the MVP release, as indicated by the label to the left of the top portion of the map.
 Activating the mobile device’s camera to take photos of receipts is planned to be added in version two and is placed below the line.

 Would You Like to Learn to Use Story Maps, Live and Online With Me?

 Story maps are my favorite tool to help product owners, stakeholders, and developers understand user needs and the interconnectedness of those needs.
 I find them extremely efficient for brainstorming the product backlog items that will be needed to achieve a team’s next significant objective.

-On Wednesday May 3rd, I'll be running a Better User Stories, one-day class live and online.
-I'll be helping you fix common user stories problems including adding detail and splitting stories, and we'll also tackle story mapping, including practical exercises for creating a valuable story map.
-You can find out more and register for that class here.
+I teach a one-day Better User Stories class, live and online.
+You'll learn how to fix common user stories problems including adding detail and splitting stories.
+The class also tackles story mapping, including practical exercises for creating a valuable story map.
+Find out more and register for an upcoming class.

 Do you use story maps?
 Have you found them helpful?
 What challenges have you experienced with story maps?
 Please share your thoughts in the comments below.